sambarapu/springpoc/README.md

-# Simple POC to use distributed clound environments
+# Simple POC to use distributed cloud environments
 The below Continuous Integration scenario is used as poc

 Spring Cloud Config proof of concept exemplifying how distributed cloud environments